 We openly welcome parents into school.
 These opportunities fall into two main categories; one is social and linked to being part of the school community involving activities such as Harvest Festival and Nativities, Summer Fetes and FRESCO organised events.
 The other category is centred on your child’s own progress and achievements.
 These include:-

 Parents Evenings – held three times a year to discuss your child’s learning, their social and academic progress and achievement.
-At the third one you will have an opportunity to meet your child’s new teacher and hear about expectations, class routines and approaches to learning.
+The first meeting is at the beginning of each new school year in the form of a group meeting during school time.

 Curricular Evenings – these are “one-off” opportunities for you to take part in fun activities with your child, enhancing your awareness and understanding of the content and approach to learning and the curriculum.
 These are held once a year and have proved very enjoyable as well as informative.